CodeMouse92/chomp/README.md

 That will also handle switching to the correct local branch.
 (Edit never pulls from remote.)

+To see all the repositories (not the branches, though) you have cloned with Chomp, run `chomp list`.

 Finally, when you're done with the repository and want it off your system, just run `chomp remove`: